Mercedes C-Class saloon

-“The new Mercedes C-Class is classier, more comfortable and even cheaper to run than before but let down by a noisy diesel engine."
+“The Mercedes C-Class is classier, more comfortable and even cheaper to run than before but let down by a noisy diesel engine."

 Think of the new Mercedes C-Class as a mini version of the top-of-the-range Mercedes S-Class and you’ll not go far wrong.
-Mercedes has given the car a luxurious interior, lots of clever equipment and the option to purchase yet more.
+Mercedes has given the car a luxurious interior, lots of clever equipment, and a choice of petrol or diesel engines.
 As a small executive saloon, the C-Class competes with models such as the BMW 3 Series, Audi A4, and Lexus IS.

 Right now, the C-Class can be fitted with a choice of one 2.0-litre petrol engine or two 2.1-litre diesels badged C220 BlueTEC and the more powerful C250 BlueTEC.
-The diesels have excellent economy, but are also quite noisy in a car like this.
-The range will soon be joined by a petrol-electric hybrid has also joined the range, boasting emissions as low as 94g/km, 78mpg and sports car-baiting performance.
-For the first time in the UK, buyers can also opt for grippy four-wheel drive.
+The diesels have excellent fuel economy, but are also quite noisy.
+A petrol-electric hybrid has also joined the range, boasting emissions as low as 94g/km, 78mpg and sports car-baiting performance.
+For the first time in the UK, buyers can also opt for four-wheel drive.

-The new Mercedes C-Class can be chosen in three trims - SE, Sport, and AMG Line.
+The new Mercedes C-Class can be specified in three trims – SE, Sport, and AMG Line.
 All models come with alloy wheels, synthetic leather interior, dual-zone climate control, auto headlights and wipers, cruise control and a seven-inch colour display.